How to Get a Chinese Visa – Index

 So, if your employer is accredited to employ foreigners and you qualify as a foreign expert, it can apply for your Foreigner’s Work Permit

-The work Visa also allows you to bring your wife, husband or children to China.
+The work Visa also allows you to bring your wife, husband, or children to China.
 They will only need to provide a marriage or birth certificate.
-However, your wife can’t legally work unless she gets her own Z Visa.
+However, your family members can’t legally work unless they get their own Z Visa.

 What information does the invitation letter have to contain?